Australia’s wildlife blackmarket trade

 Wildlife blackmarket a multi-billion dollar business

 Our unique flora and fauna are especially prized overseas.
 Lizards, reptiles and birds – such as parrots – are popular trophies, destined mostly for the USA, Japan and Europe, where collectors will pay big sums.
-Australia’s seven black cockatoo species are highly sought after, with some individual birds fetching up to $30,000.
+Australia’s five black cockatoo species are highly sought after, with some individual birds fetching up to $30,000.

 And where there’s big demand, there are big profits.
 According to a report released in February 2011 by the not-for-profit Global Financial Integrity organisation, the illegal wildlife trade is third only to that in drugs and human trafficking in scope and value; numbers in the order of tens of billions of dollars are bandied about, but the true value has not been quantified.
 “We’ve never put a figure on it,” says John Scanlon, an Australian who is secretary-general of the UN’s Convention on International Trade in Endangered Species (CITES), based in Geneva.
 “We know it’s a multi-billion dollar business, but we’ve never had the research to have enough confidence in a figure.”